nvta-sbiyyala/cs-playground/java/miscellaneous/Readme.md

 ## Tech-Debt
 All the implementations are very c-style and declarative; the modern programming is fast moving towards functional programming, and such style is frowned upon.
 Especially the tree-problems have numerous null-checks and multiple exit points.
 TODO: Refactor using Java 8 constructs.

+#### The way *LowestCommonAncestor.java* is solved is a classic example of brittle imperative style programming.
+TODO: Refactor such implementations using functional constructs